tahaiftikhar01/Word-Cloud/README.md

 # Word-Cloud
-In this project i'll be running API on twitter for the Apple tweets posted in 2015 and make a word cloud from it. install.packages ('tm') install.packages("wordcloud") install.packages("syuzhet")
+In this project i'll be running API on twitter for the Apple tweets posted in 2015 and make a word cloud from it.
+The image represents the most tweeted words in the largest too samllest size.

+install.packages ('tm')
+install.packages("wordcloud")
+install.packages("syuzhet")